opensesamemedia/syncstage-docs/docs/web/test-app.md

 # Test App

 The best way to start you joyrney with SyncStage is by trying out our example project available on GitHub [SyncStage Test App for Web](https://github.com/opensesamemedia/syncstage-sdk-npm-package-tester){target=_blank}.
-This tutorial shows you how to clone, build, and run the application on your device.
+This tutorial shows you how to clone, build, and run the application on your device or on AWS Amplify.

-!!! tip

-    [Click here](https://syncstage.web.app/){target=_blank} to use our hosted SyncStage Test App without writing a line of code.

 ## Get SyncStage Desktop Agent